bancha001/bluemix-buildpack-meteor-v2/README.md

 ```
 * Run and test the application in your local until all functions are stistisfied

 * Stop the application then delete the .meteor/local from testmeteor folder.
-Otherwise unneccessary files will be upload when you deploy it to bluemix and it will take time to upload.
+Otherwise unneccessary files will be uploaded when you deploy it to bluemix and it will take longer time to upload.

 * Create manifest.yml and put it under the testmeteor folder.
 Here is the sample yml.